nt-muhammedyakubu/fendcapstone-proj7/README.md

 You have learn all the technical skills needed for this project and as you go along building the travel map, some of these questions will come up

-•	What’s the ideal workflow?
+•	What’s the ideal workflow?<br>
-•	How many files do I need?
+•	How many files do I need?<br>
-•	How do I convert one project into another?
+•	How do I convert one project into another?<br>
-•	Should I redo the HTML/CSS first or go straight to the javascript?
+•	Should I redo the HTML/CSS first or go straight to the javascript?<br>
-•	How many JavaScript functions do I need?
+•	How many JavaScript functions do I need?<br>
-•	Should my function be this many lines of code?
+•	Should my function be this many lines of code?<br>
-•	Is readability or performance more important?
+•	Is readability or performance more important?<br>

 The answers to the question will all be answered as you go on in the project.